Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-12.md

 ### Lifecycle methods

 Use these to setup and take down your components.
-Lifecycel methods are used to initialize resources, and free up resources when you're done using them.
+Lifecycle methods are used to initialize resources, and free up resources when you're done using them.
 Like the name implies lifecycle methods are triggered over the life of a component.

 - `constructor()` - this is called when your component is initialized.
 - `connectedCallback()` - this is called when the component is added to the DOM tree.